-Make no mistake about it, FP Markets is an online CFD/Forex broker we can indeed whole-heartedly recommend to retail traders, because its market coverage is superb, its trading platforms are solid and it is licensed by one of the world’s most exigent financial authorities.
-We have to add though that it is much more than that.
+FP Markets is an online CFD/Forex broker we can indeed, whole-heartedly, recommend to retail traders, because its market coverage is superb, its trading platforms are solid and it is licensed by one of the world’s most exigent financial authorities.
+We have to add though that FP Markets is much more than that.
 It offers a series of products to institutional actors, money managers as well as to budding online brokerages, which can introduce CFD/Forex to their traders quickly and efficiently, through FP Markets’ White Label program.

 With around 12 years of experience under its belt, FP Markets is definitely not a new player on the CFD/Forex block.
 It has picked up an impressive number of awards over the years, from various industry authorities, for excellence in various operational aspects.
 The mobile version of the brokerage was proclaimed the cheapest and most accessible at one point, the customer service was commended, as was order execution and general trader satisfaction.
 The education material hosted by the site was also thought worthy of an award.

 Transparency seems to be the key word for FP Markets regarding just about every aspect of the operation.
 At the official FP Markets site, full documentation has been made available, covering everything from the corporate background of the brokerage, to order execution and various policies meant to deal with potential conflicts of interest.

 The company running FPmarkets.com, First Prudential Markets Pty Ltd, is a registered Australian company.
 The co. registration number is ACN 112 600 281.
 First Prudential also possess an Australian Financial Services License (#286 354).